Reflecting Upon Irreducible Mind

 at least not the way a human biologist does) the existence and the mechanics

 of natural selection and you start using it for your own benefit.
-So, no
+So,

-in the end bond to the law of natural selection.
+all in the end bond to the law of natural selection.

 This is why, as I said, natural selection is a sort of enviroment

-demand, but not the only one operating in evolution (in cases that a
+demand, but not the only one operating in evolution (in cases that

-neo-lamarckian model be actually working).
+a neo-lamarckian model be actually working).

 I get your point.
 I just think that "clever